timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2022-09-07
+# Objectives for Today 2022-09-08

-- Writing a few emails and communication things...
+- A little math and physics to try getting the double body pendulum constraint!
-- Math and physics, trying to get a fixed length pendulum constraint rotating!
+- May try adding a new tool to Track Builder!
 - Also in need of Web Dev Help to create a simple roadmap page for Trailing Brakes
 - Later: Tim takes indie for a hike!